itz-Tanisha/Enable-Edu-LMS/README.md

 ### ENABLE EDU - An LMS Platform : Next.js 13,  React, Stripe, Mux, Prisma, Tailwind, MongoDB

+This is a repository for my EPICS ( Engineering Project in Community Service ) Project titled "Enable Edu" (2023 - 2024)

+In today's world, where speed and mobility are key factors, the education sector needs new approaches to learning, especially in the field of information technology (IT).
+Web-based applications fit perfectly into this concept, as they provide access to up-to-date educational materials from any device that has a web browser.

 Key Features:

 - Browse & Filter Courses